dejan2609/tutorial-swarm-storm/README.md

 	   -it \
 	   --rm \
 	   baqend/storm \
-	     -c nimbus.host=<manager-ip> \
+	     -c nimbus.host=manager.swarm \
 	     kill runningTopology
-The host argument is not required here, because the statement stands on its own and has no file dependencies.
+The host argument `-H ...` is not required here, because the statement stands on its own and has no file dependencies.

 ### Shutting Down the Storm Cluster

-Since every Storm-related container is marked with the label (`cluster=storm`), you can kill all of them with the following statement:
+Since every Storm-related container is labelled with `cluster=storm`, you can kill all of them with the following statement:

 	docker rm -f $(docker ps -a --no-trunc --filter "label=cluster=storm" | awk '{if(NR>1)print $1;}')